Steadfast Saint John of Brito « Catholic Insight

 His success was profound, including the conversion of Prince Thadiyathethan, who had multiple wives, all of whom he dismissed, except one.
 Alas, one of the jilted was the daughter of a neighbouring prince, who took umbrage, and began a persecution of Christians in revenge.
 Brito and his catechists were marched to a beach outside the capital on the southeast coast, Ramnad, and beheaded on February 4th, 1693.

-The sand to this day is a reddish colour – they say, from the blood of the martyrs – and a popular place of pilgrimage, with thousands – and not just Catholics – gathering to pray and intercede to the saint, who often answers with miracles.
+The sand to this day is a reddish colour – they say, from the blood of these martyrs – and a popular place of pilgrimage, with thousands gathering to pray and intercede to the saint – and not just Catholics – who often answers with miracles.

 May the stalwart Saint John of Brito, Arul Anandar, pray for us mightily also. +